BostonBSD/financials/README.md

 Keep track of personal financial data such as gold/silver prices and stock prices.
 Can also calculate RSI and fetch historical data via Yahoo!

-This application depends upon the following development packages to compile:
+This application depends upon the following development packages to compile.
+Their package name may vary depending upon the distro; libgtk3 instead of gtk3 for example:

 gtk+-3.0 json-glib-1.0 glib-2.0 libcurl sqlite3 cmake clang/gcc